Nyron

 git add . && git commit -m "chore: bump version to 1.2.0"

-npx @nyron/cli release # Creates tag & release locally
+npx @nyron/cli release # Creates release, then creates tag for NEXT release

 Automated Release (With CI/CD):